top of page

 Some situations still require in-person notarization.

-• Physical presence is required by law or institution
+• Physical presence is required

 • Wet signatures are mandatory

-• The signer cannot use required technology
+• The signer cannot use technology

-• Witnesses must be physically present
+• Witnesses must be present

-• Certain court or government forms
+• Court or government forms

-• Documents rejected for RON acceptance
+• Documents not accepted for RON

-• Hospital, nursing home, or assisted living signings
+• Hospital or assisted living signings

-• Foreign-use or apostille-related documents
+• Foreign-use documents

 RON vs Mobile Notary: Side-by-Side Comparison